 Section 26.1.
 Measure of the mis en cause

-Can opposition divisions or boards of appeal analyze the validity of unopposed claims by an opponent or an applicant?
-Are they bound by the statement of the opponent of the R55 (c) CBE73 (now R76 (2) (c) EPC)?
+Can opposition divisions or boards of appeal analyze the validity of claims not challenged by an opponent or an applicant?
+Are they bound by the declaration of the opponent of the R55 (c) CBE73 (now R76 (2) (c) EPC)?

-For the Grand Chamber, the obligation of the applicant to declare to what extent he wishes to challenge the patent (R55 (c) CBE73) would be meaningless if that measure could be subsequently extended (point 10 of the reasons).
+For the Grand Chamber, the applicant's obligation to declare to what extent he wishes to challenge the patent (R55 (c) CBE73) would be meaningless if that measure could be subsequently extended (point 10 of the reasons).

-Consequently, the Opposition Division or the Board of Appeal has no rights to analyze untested claims (point 11 of the reasons).
+Consequently, the Opposition Division or the Board of Appeal n & #8217; has no rights to analyze untested claims (point 11 of the reasons).

-On the other hand, it is quite possible to analyze dependent claims that are not attacked (point 11 of the reasons):
+On the other hand, it is entirely possible to analyze dependent claims which have not been attacked (point 11 of the reasons):

 - if their validity is, prima faciedoubtful.